 But remember, you are not “most people.”
 You know yourself best, and if your data backs up the need for something outside of the norm, then by all means do what you need to do.

-We’ve added some cool things to the latest release of Companion Pro that we think will help:
+We’ve added some cool things to the Logbook that we think will help:

 - Insulin pump basal profile in the settings and daily graph.

 - Insulin pump basal amounts shown in the PDF report.